BayuDC/warnetku/README.md

 $ php artisan serve
 ```

+## 📝 Todo

+-   Implement naming route
+    All routes in this project are anonymous(except login).
+    Redirect actions and anchor elements are use hardcoded route.
+-   Make fast and clean code
+    There is still inefficient and repetitive code

 ## 💡 Contributions

 If something is not working properly feel free to write an issue.